-"Fishing season" is defined in the Management Plan as the period determined by AFMA at the start of each season and AFMA must give the holder of each quota SFR at least 48 hours' notice before the start of a fishing season.
+"Fishing season" is defined by AFMA at the start of each season as defined in the Management Plan.
+AFMA must give the holder of each quota SFR at least 48 hours' notice before the start of a fishing season.

 2.2.2 BSCZSF Harvest Strategy